cilium/cilium/Documentation/operations/upgrade.rst

   include these parameters.
 * ``enable-endpoint-routes`` now automatically sets ``enable-local-node-route`` to false, as local node routes are redundant when per-endpoint routes are enabled.
+* If you are using Gateway API, please make sure that that new v1 CRDs are installed.
+  The existing Gateway API resources will continue to work as usual, however, it is better to migrate your resources from v1beta1 to v1 for GatewayClass, Gateway and HTTPRoute resources.

 .. _upgrade_cilium_cli_helm_mode: